Frequently Asked Dental Questions

 - Contact your dentist and get in to see him or her as soon as possible.
 If it is not possible to get to your dentist quickly you may want to go to urgent care for help.
 Again, time is of the essence in trying to save your tooth.

-We are familiar with the most frequently asked questions in our dental practice, and we’ve attempted to answer those above.
+The staff at Smile Deisgn Dentistry are familiar with the most commonly asked questions in our dental practice, and we’ve attempted to answer those above.
 Most likely, you have your own, and we encourage you to call our Plymouth, MN dental office to arrange a consultation.
 If you prefer, you are welcome to use our handy online form, and we’ll provide you answers as quickly as possible.